At Kells Lane we strive to ensure all children will achieve!

 Our School Partnership

-As a school we believe that mathematical understanding is achieved by using practical resources and visual representations.
-Children use concrete objects to help them make sense of a concept or problem.
-These resources could be anything from every day objects (lollipop sticks, shells) to more mathematical resources (cubes, counters).
+As a school we believe that mathematical understanding is achieved by using exploring and investigating.
+Therefore, children are introduced to concepts by the use of concrete objects to help them make sense of a concept or problem.

 As the children’s understanding grows, they can move on to the abstract problems (using numbers and formula).
 They are able to see how numbers are represented and how a formula works as they have already spent the time exploring the concept.